 Facial Feminization Surgery (FFS) for Transsexual Women

-My face went through lots of work and changes.
+My Facial Feminization Work My face went through lots of work and changes.
 The most grueling?
 Three-hundred hours of electrolysis.
 That was an absolute nightmare.
 Sadly, I first wasted a bunch of money on laser treatments.
 If you have a heavy beard?
 Laser’s not going to do the trick, As for the rest?
 In July, 2003 I got:

 Full face lift

-- Adams Apple Shaved
+Adams Apple Shaved

 Upper Brow Bone Shaved

 Dr. Lois Wagstram in Nashville, TN was my surgeon and did a great job.
 I think most trans women get too hyper on finding the ultimate FFS trans specialist.
 The key to success?
 That exercise and diet regimen we discussed earlier + quality skin care techniques.